Santos280/santos280.github.io/README.md

    Predictive maintenance is a proactive approach aimed at minimizing financial losses and operational disruptions in large industries through addressing unplanned equipment failures, particularly motor failures such as bearing breakdowns.

-   Our work goes one step further and compares different neural network architectures trained on the multiclass classification dataset using different optimization methods and activation functions.
-Specifically, we compared the performances of Simple, Medium, and Deep Neural Networks combined with three renowned optimizers—Stochastic Gradient Descent (SGD), Adam, and RMSprop—adding the most used activation functions: ReLU, Tanh, and Sigmoid.
+   This project aims at comparing different neural network architectures trained on the multiclass classification dataset using different optimization methods and activation functions.
+Specifically, the performances of Simple, Medium, and Deep Neural Networks are compared and combined with three renowned optimizers—Stochastic Gradient Descent (SGD), Adam, and RMSprop—adding the most used activation functions: ReLU, Tanh, and Sigmoid.

    Our results show that the Simple Neural Network, trained with the Adam optimizer and the ReLU activation function, has obtained the best accuracy at 98%.